Is the New Amex Gold Card Worth the $250 Annual Fee?

 - X .01 (Membership Rewards Point Valuation) = $208

 Total Benefit Value: $208

 Another new benefit of the Amex Gold Card is that it earns 4x Membership Rewards points at US Grocery Stores (up to $25,000 annually).
 Again, my wife and I spend a decent amount on groceries, so the 4x multiplier is very appealing to me.

 As mentioned above, we will value Membership Rewards points at 1 cent each for this analysis, as you should always be able to get at least that amount for them.
 I will also assume for the sake of this analysis that my wife and I spend on average $125 a week at US grocery stores.

 - X 52 Weeks in a year = $6,500

 - X 4 Membership Rewards Points = 26,000

 - X .01 (Membership Rewards Point Valuation) = $260

 Is the new Amex Gold Card annual fee worth $250?
 For me, the answer is yes, though that will be different for everybody.
 Even though I am not eligible to earn the welcome bonus, there is still huge value in holding this card.
 From my analysis above, I estimate that I can squeeze $418 of value out of the card each year.
 That is $168 more than the $250 annual fee.
 As long as that number is larger than the annual fee, I will continue to keep this card in my wallet.

-Thrifty Tip #3: Apply Here for the Amex Gold Card
+Thrifty Tip #3: Click Here to learn more about Amex Gold Card.